 The general conclusions which can be derived from this study are: First, the results of the study show that the majority of Islamic bank customers are well educated, with approximately 40 percent holding high school certificates, and about 50 per cent holding a bachelor degree or above.
 Furthermore, the results also show that about 80 per cent of Islamic bank customers fall between 25-50 years.
 Second, the study results indicate that more than 75 per cent of Islamic bank customers have had previous banking experience, and about 54 per cent of the current customers have maintained banking relationship with their Islamic bank for more than six years.
 Third, the findings of the study show that customer awareness and usage rates are quite high for four key banking products/services: current account (88.1 per cent), savings account (94 per cent), ATM (90 per cent), and investment accounts (85 per cent).
 Among the least used product/ services were: money order drafts, traveler cheques, letter of credit and specially ordered bank statement.
-Fourth, the study results indicate that while the current accounts, investment accounts, and ATM are mainly used by high income and well-educated customers.
-Fifth, the results of the study also indicate that Islamic bank customers in Bahrain found to be most satisfied with products and services they use most, with "investment counts" receiving the highest satisfaction score.
-Given the fact that the investment accounts resent more than 70 per cent of total Islamic banks liabilities, it appears that a large centage of investment account holders are relatively satisfied with the overall performance their Islamic banks.
-Savings accounts received the second highest satisfaction score. wever, the lowest satisfaction score was associated with the Islamic ancing schemes.
-This suggests that Islamic banks should re-examine their financing these schemes are actually paying.
-Sixth, the results reported in this study dicate that bank employees received the highest satisfaction score, followed by bank stomers are predominantly religiousbased decisions.
-"Adherence to Islamic principles" was fund to be the most important selection criterion, followed by rate of return.
-In third place are the recommendations made by family and friends.
+Fourth, the study results indicate that while the current accounts, investment accounts, and ATM are mainly used by high income and well-educated customers, savings accounts were found to be very popular among all ranks of Islamic bank customers.
+Fifth, the results of the study also indicate that Islamic bank customers in Bahrain were found to be most satisfied with products and services they use most, with "investment accounts" receiving the highest satisfaction score.
+Given the fact that the investment accounts represent more than 70 per cent of total Islamic banks liabilities, it appears that a large percentage of investment account holders are relatively satisfied with the overall performance of their Islamic banks.
+Savings accounts received the second highest satisfaction score.
+However, the lowest satisfaction score was associated with the Islamic financing schemes.
+This suggests that Islamic banks should re-examine their financing schemes with special attention given to the procedures followed and the true costs that customers using those schemes are actually paying.
+Sixth, the results reported in this study indicate that bank employees received the highest satisfaction score, followed by bank equipment.
+Seventh, the results also indicate that the bank-selection decisions by bank customers are predominantly religiousbased decisions.
+"Adherence to Islamic principles" was found to be the most important selection criterion, followed by rate of return.
+In third place came the recommendations made by family and friends.
 Convenience of location was found to be the least important selection criterion.

-21.8.
+2.1.8.
 Nana Owusu-Frimpong (1999)

-current study is focused on this process of understanding consumers in a developing centry context.
-Specifically, the research is concerned to determine the demographic and co-economic composition of Ghanaian banks' clientele, to determine how customers eive the services of banks offered, the choice criteria for bank selection and finally to cermine respondents' preferred period for investment and how they learn about the various etcs available.
+The current study is focused on this process of understanding consumers in a developing country context.
+Specifically, the research is concerned to determine the demographic and socio-economic composition of Ghanaian banks' clientele, to determine how customers perceive the services of banks offered, the choice criteria for bank selection and finally to determine respondents' preferred period for investment and how they learn about the various banks available.